-What is it?
+What is a liver profile?

 How do I get ready for the test?

-Your caregivers will tell you when to have your blood test done.
-Caregivers may tell you if you should not eat or drink anything, except water, after midnight.
-Several medicines interfere with liver function tests.
-Ask your caregivers if you should wait to take your medicines until after your blood is taken.
+Healthcare providers may tell you not to eat or drink anything, except water, after midnight.
+Several medicines can affect the results of your liver function tests.
+Ask your healthcare provider if you should wait to take your medicines until after your blood is taken.
 Wear a short-sleeved or loose shirt on the day of the test.
 This will make it easier to draw your blood.

 Care AgreementYou have the right to help plan your care.
 To help with this plan, you must learn about your lab tests.
-You can then discuss the results with your caregivers.
+You can then discuss the results with your healthcare providers.
 Work with them to decide what care may be used to treat you.
 You always have the right to refuse treatment.The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health